K3V1991/Awesome-Gaming-List/README.md

 * [**AMD Software: Adrenalin Edition**](https://www.amd.com/en/technologies/software) – Designed to provide you with a clean, modern and easy-to-use Interface where you can quickly access the latest Software Features, Game Stats, Performance Reports, Driver Updates and much more.

 * [**Razer Cortex**](https://www.razer.com/cortex) – Enhance your Play by boosting your System Performance and discover the best Gaming Deals - all on one powerful Platform.

+* [**Autoruns**](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns) – This Utility, which has the most comprehensive Knowledge of Auto-starting Locations of any Startup Monitor, shows you what Programs are configured to run during System Bootup or Login.

 * [**O&O ShutUp10++**](https://www.oo-software.com/en/shutup10) – You decide how Windows 10 and 11 should respect your Privacy by deciding which unwanted Functions should be deactivated.
 <br />